 It is very obvious that your mind is full of emotional turbulence and would desperately need someone to talk to.
 Letting someone know that your child is suffering from autism can help you know about supporting networks through which you will be able to get connected with other parent going through the same stress and agony.
 There are multiple supporting networks through which parent are able to exchange their ideas, latest treatments, therapies that can certainly provide a better tomorrow.

 These days ailments like autism are being treated as orphan disease because conventional medical treatments do not work on them.
-However, stem cell therapy has proven to be useful in fixing up the root cause of concern and bring significant improvement in your child.
+However, autism stem cell therapy has proven to be useful in fixing up the root cause of concern and bring significant improvement in your child.